-Ivanka Trump's Newest White House Project Is Here, And It's All About Jobs
+Ivanka Trump's New White House Project Is For Apprenticeships

 President Donald Trump signed an executive order on Thursday that aims to expand apprenticeships and job-training programs in order to fill vacant jobs.